terenkur/terrenkur/README.md

 The `/api/logs` endpoint returns recent entries from the `event_logs` table.
 Pass a numeric `limit` between 1 and 100 to control how many entries are returned.
-The `/api/stats/popular-games` and `/api/stats/top-voters` endpoints aggregate
+The `/api/stats/popular-games`, `/api/stats/top-voters` and
-vote counts across all roulettes.
+`/api/stats/game-roulettes` endpoints aggregate statistics across all roulettes.

 Moderators can toggle accepting votes and vote editing via the `/api/accept_votes` and `/api/allow_edit` endpoints (also available in the Settings modal).
 When voting is closed or editing disabled, the frontend disables the vote controls.